 YinYang / Getty Images

-Thai sweet basil is a popular herb in South Asian cooking, particularly Thai cuisine.
-Its beautiful plants are a show-stopper in the herb garden, too, with deep purple stems and flowers.
+Thai sweet basil is a popular herb in South Asian cooking, particularly in Thai cuisine.
+Its beautiful plants are also a show-stopper in the herb garden, with deep purple stems and flowers.
 The leaves are somewhat thicker in texture than sweet basil, and the flavor is mild and complex.
 Thai sweet basil's flavor holds up well in cooking at high temperatures.

 - Native Area: Africa, Asia